bbauska/UofM-Inter-with-JavaScript/README.md

 on, I will remove some of the commands to link the code together.
 You will need to work on that part on your own..

-## The Document Object Model (DOM)
+<h2 id="The-DOM">The Document Object Model (DOM)</h2>

-One of the reasons you want to learn about JavaScript is that it works so well with the structure used to create HTML documents.
+<p>One of the reasons you want to learn about JavaScript is that it works
+so well with the structure used to create HTML documents.
 Every webpage can be broken down into a mathematical tree structure called the Document Object Model (DOM).
-Each HTML tag is a node in the tree and these nodes have all types of different attributes, such as text, background color, width, etc.
+Each HTML tag is a node in the tree and these nodes have all types of different attributes, such as text, background color, width, etc.</p>

-With JavaScript it is easy to write code that basically says &#34;I want to grab *that* part of the webpage and change it.&#34; In this lecture I review the DOM and talk about how it is related to JavaScript.
-There is no code associated with this lecture, but if you check under the resources, I do include a link to site where you can find specifics on the DOM.
+<p>With JavaScript it is easy to write code that basically says &#34;I want to
+grab *that* part of the webpage and change it.&#34; In this lecture I review the DOM and talk about how it is related to JavaScript.
+There is resources, I do include a link to sites where you can find specifics on no code associated with this lecture, but if you check under the the DOM.</p>

 <h5>Last Updated 11/25/23 4:26pm</h5>